In 2020, Stephen Austin was a newcomer to Montgomery County politics when he ran for the Montgomery County Board of Education.

 But the Montgomery County Board of Education’s decision to conduct a countywide boundary analysis and review changed his mind.

-His childhood inspired him to run for the Montgomery County Board of Education.
+Events from his childhood inspired him to run for the Montgomery County Board of Education.

-He’s undoubtedly experienced poverty first-hand – a traumatic experience for any child, Austin recalled.
+Their house was foreclosed on, and the Austin family moved – three times – when Stephen was in sixth grade.
+He experienced poverty first-hand – a traumatic experience for any child, Austin recalled.

 Stephen Austin’s childhood experiences shaped him into the man he is today.